 What are polar patterns?

-When browsing for a new studio condenser mic or live vocal mic, you will run into a specification called ‘Polar Pattern’.
-This will be accompanied by terminology such as ‘Cardioid’, ‘Omnidirectional’ or ‘Bidirectional’ to name a few.
+When looking for a new studio condenser mic or live vocal mic, you’ll run into the specification “polar pattern”.
+This will be accompanied by terminology such as “cardioid”, “omnidirectional”, or “bidirectional”, to name a few.

-Polar Pattern refers to the sensitivity of a microphone to sounds arriving from different angles from the central axis.
-Simply put, the Polar Pattern determines at what angle from the microphone capsule sound is able to be picked up and is represented in the familiar circular chart format.
+A microphone’s polar pattern refers to how sensitive the mic is to sounds arriving from angles different from the central axis.
+Simply put, the polar pattern determines the angle from which sound can be picked up and is represented in the familiar circular chart format.

-Each polar pattern has a specific application – both live and in the studio – that helps you to record your sound source with the most appropriate pattern available depending on the situation.
-Understanding how these polar pattern works is therefore essential to get the best of out your sessions.
+Each polar pattern has a specific application – both live and in the studio – that helps you record your sound source with the most appropriate pattern available depending on the situation.
+Understanding how these polar patterns work is, therefore, essential to getting the best of out your sessions.

 Certain polar patterns are better for recording singing, drums, guitar, or even live performances.
 By selecting the right pattern for the job, you could save yourself a lot of work down the line in the mixing stage of your productions.